M1chalS/sheets-simplified/README.md

 # Sheets Simplified

-TypeScript classes based interface that eases and increases safety of working with Google Sheets API v4.
+TypeScript classes based package that eases and increases safety of working with Google Sheets API v4.

-## Example use
+## Usage recommendation

-### Setup
+### Auth and `SheetsConnection` object setup

 Create `google-auth-wrapper.ts` that contains your GoogleCloud login info.